Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mappingtypes.md

 print(nums[2]) # outputs: 3
 ```

 One of the features lists support is *slicing*.
 Slicing allows you to extract a subset of the list.
 Slicing is performed by specifying a starting index and ending index in square brackets.

-The following code extracts three characters from a list starting at index position 1 and ending at index position 4:
+The following code extracts three characters from a list starting at index 1 and ending at index 4:

 ```python
 nums = [1,2,3,4,5]
 print(nums[1:4]) # outputs: [2,3,4]
 ```

-You can omit the starting index to specify the slice should start with the first item in the list:
+You can omit the starting index to specify that the slice should start with the first item in the list:

 ```python
 nums = [1,2,3,4,5]
 print(nums[:4]) # outputs: [1,2,3,4]
 ```

-You can omit the ending index to specify  the slice should end with the final item in the list:
+You can omit the ending index to specify that the slice should end with the final item in the list:

 ```python
 nums = [1,2,3,4,5]